great-expectations/great_expectations/docs/tutorials/getting_started/connect_to_data.rst

 .. image:: ../../images/datasource-conceptual-diagram.png

 We call the layer that handles the actual computation a :ref:`Validation Engine`_.
 Currently, Great Expectations supports three Validation Engines: pandas, sqlalchemy, and pyspark.
-We will likely extend the library to support others in the future.
+We plan to extend the library to support others in the future.

 The layer that handles connecting to data is called a :ref:`Batch Kwarg Generator`_.
 Not all Batch Kwarg Generators can be used with all Validation Engines.
 It's also possible to configure a Datasource without a Batch Kwargs Generator.